 We had happened upon the first day of Cheetah School.
 The mother cheetah released the fawn and it sprang away.
 Out of pure instinct, the cub gave chase and flattened the fawn in a fumbled attempt at ‘the trip.’
 He held up the kicking and bleating Tommy by the head and carried it back to his mother like a happy dog returning its owner’s ball.

 The mother cheetah let it run again… and again… and again.
 The pursuit was not difficult.
 A rapid cat chasing an exhausted and battered fawn.
 It was a short contest.
 In spite of its efforts, the cub could not fathom out how to deliver the death bite.
 It would mouth and drool over the fawn, but when the cubs attention was diverted, the fawn sprang away.
 You could almost sense the cat’s frustration.
 It was a rather pitiful sight.

-Eventually, the fawn succumbed to a death bite delivered by mother cheetah.
-She too seemed rather fed-up with her cub’s lack of competence.
+Eventually, the fawn succumbed to a death bite delivered by the mother cheetah.
+She too seemed rather fed-up with her cub’s lack of killing competence.
 Cheetah School is hard.
-Hardest most on the fawns as they are nothing but running targets, with zero chance of escape.
+Hardest most on the fawns, as they are nothing but running targets, with zero chance of escape.
 This is nature in the raw and the reason we were in the Masai Mara – to see, to witness, to photograph.
 Although I have seen photographers rejoice and high-fiving over scenes like these, I am never ‘happy’ to see this kind of sighting play out, nor do I revel and rejoice in the photographic potential.

 Over the next couple of days, the cheetah and her cub remained nearby, following the Tommy crèche, picking off the fawns that stood up alone and unaware.
 With each fawn, came more lessons in pursuit, tripping, and finally killing.
 The lack of a functioning eye was not impeding this young cheetah in the slightest.
 More a lack of urgency or finality when it came to the final death bite.